GWB2025/tma-latex-generator/README.md

 ## 🙏 Acknowledgments

-- **Open University**: For providing the educational context and LaTeX style requirements
+- **Academic Community**: For providing the educational context and LaTeX style requirements
 - **Python Community**: For the excellent tkinter framework and development tools
 - **Contributors**: Thanks to all who have contributed to making this tool better